Businesses required to collect sales tax must know the correct sales tax rate to apply when they sell taxable goods and services.

-You must file Schedule N, Selected Services in New York City, as an attachment to your sales tax return to report sales and remit the sales tax due on the above services that fall within the special rules for New York City sales.
-There are three versions of this schedule depending on whether you file annually, quarterly, or part-quarterly (monthly).
+You must file Schedule N, Selected Services in New York City, with your sales tax return to report sales and remit the sales tax due on the above services that fall within the special rules for New York City sales.

 Note: Interior decorating and design services performed within New York City are subject to the state portion of the sales tax only and are not subject to the New York City local sales tax.
-For more information see TSB-M-95(13)S, Repeal of New York City’s Sales Tax on Interior Decorating and Design Services.
+For more information see Tax Bulletin Interior Decorating and Design Services (TB-ST-400).

 Other local taxes

 New York State laws authorize other local jurisdictions to impose locally administered taxes, such as taxes on hotel occupancy, energy, and telecommunications.
 These taxes are not administered by the Tax Department and are not reported on or paid with your state sales tax return.
 The individual localities impose, administer, and collect these taxes.
 When starting a business, you should contact the village, town, city, and county clerk to learn about local hotel taxes.
 If you need information about local taxes or other local laws, contact your local government.